microsoft/psi/tutorials/index.md

 While so far we have discussed how to use PsiStudio to visualize previously collected data, the tool can also be used to visualize the streams persisted by an application _live_, while the application is running.
 The following example shows how to set this up.

+__Notes__:
-__Note__: To run this example, PsiStudio must have been compiled and must have ran at least once beforehand, as this will ensure the tool is registered as a COM server. (see note at the beginning of the [Offline Visualization](/psi/tutorials#OfflineVisualization) section above).
+* To run this example, PsiStudio must have been compiled and must have ran at least once beforehand, as this will ensure the tool is registered as a COM server. (see note at the beginning of the [Offline Visualization](/psi/tutorials#OfflineVisualization) section above).
+* For now, your app should target x64 platform and have a direct dependency on Newtonsoft.Json (>= 11.0.0) until this (issue)[https://github.com/Microsoft/psi/issues/7] is resolved.

 First, we will have to setup a new console application that this time is .NET Framework 4.7 (as previously mentioned the visualization system is not yet cross-platform).
 Follow the steps below: